asardon/asardon.github.io/_posts/2015-02-15-The-Forward-Algorithm-and-the-Log-Exp-Trick.markdown

 When running this test, one can see that "alpha2" will quickly return $+\infty$ values (in my case after the 135th element) while "alpha1" yields more precise results throughout the entire sequence.
 Thus, the exp-log trick can be used to solve the problem of underflow and allows us to use reasonable forward probabilities for HMM parameter estimation.
 I hope you found the post helpful!

 ## References
-[rabiner]: Rabiner, L.R.
+[1] Rabiner, L.R.
 (1989): "A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition", Proceedings of the IEEE, Vol. 77, No. 2.
-[mann]: Mann, T.P.
+[2] Mann, T.P.
 (2006): "Numerically stable hidden markov model implementation", World Wide Web.
 Available in: http://bozeman.genome.washington.edu/compbio/mbt599_2006/hmm_scaling_revised.pdf